luelista/pre_workbench/docs/index.md

 ## Data import
 - Load PCAP files
-- load binary files, single or a complete folder as package list
+- Load binary files, single or a complete folder as package list
+- Load CSV files, using one column as payload (hex/base64 encoded) and the rest as metadata

 ## Interactive Hexdump
 ### Heuristics